sercankulcu/sercankulcu.github.io/_memory/2018-12-27-still-on-the-stairs.md

 A story can take ninety minutes if it needs ninety minutes.

 It should not need five extra minutes because a staircase is available.

+## Through Still on the Stairs

+The day probably looked forgettable from outside, which makes its survival more interesting.
+The map would miss the important part, because the important part is the mood of being there.

+Movement is the secret subject here.
+Someone waits, crosses, turns, arrives, or fails to arrive.
+A larger story would probably make it less honest.